-- (a) the appropriate Director must approve, in the form of a written report, a case setting out all relevant circumstances of the purchase, before authorisation by the Chief Finance Officer.
-The report must set out the effects on the Trust if the supplier is at some time during the course of the prepayment agreement unable to meet his commitments; - (c) the Chief Finance Officer will need to be satisfied with the proposed arrangements before contractual arrangements proceed; and - (d) the budget holder is responsible for ensuring that all items due under a prepayment contract are received and he/she must immediately inform the appropriate Director or Chief Executive if problems are encountered. - 9.2.7 Official Orders must: - (a) be consecutively numbered; - (b) be in a form approved by the Chief Finance Officer; - (c) state the Trust's terms and conditions of trade; and - (d) only be issued to, and used by, those duly authorised by the Chief Executive. - 9.2.8 Managers and budget holders must ensure that they comply fully with the guidance and limits specified by the Chief Finance Officer and that: - (a) all contracts [other than for a simple purchase permitted within the Scheme of Delegation or delegated budget], leases, tenancy agreements and other commitments which may result in a liability are notified to the Chief Finance Officer in advance of any commitment being made;
+- (a) the appropriate Director must approve, in the form of a written report, a case setting out all relevant circumstances of the purchase, before authorisation by the Chief Finance & Commercial Officer.
+The report must set out the effects on the Trust if the supplier is at some time during the course of the prepayment agreement unable to meet his commitments: - (c) the Chief Finance & Commercial Officer will need to be satisfied with the proposed arrangements before contractual arrangements proceed; and - (d) the budget holder is responsible for ensuring that all items due under a prepayment contract are received and he/she must immediately inform the appropriate Director or Chief Executive if problems are encountered.

-- (b) Managers must have due regard to the Trust's Standards of Business Conduct and if a potential conflict of interest arises should refer the matter to the Chief Finance Officer for advice. - (c) no requisition/order is placed for any item or items for which there is no budget provision unless authorised by the Chief Finance Officer on behalf of the Chief Executive; - (d) all goods, services, or works are ordered on an official order except works and services executed in accordance with a contract and purchases from petty cash and those by the purchasing card; using the Purchasing Card Procedure; - (e) verbal orders must only be issued very exceptionally by an officer designated by the Chief Executive and only in cases of emergency or urgent necessity.
-These must be confirmed by an official order and clearly marked "Confirmation Order"; - (f) orders are not split or otherwise placed in a manner devised so as to avoid the financial thresholds; - (g) goods are not taken on trial or loan in circumstances that could commit the Trust to a future uncompetitive purchase and all trials or loans must be referred to the relevant Directorate manager, in accordance with local procedures; - (h) changes to the list of directors/officers authorised to certify invoices are notified to the Finance Department; - purchases from petty cash are restricted in value and by type of purchase in accordance with instructions issued by the Chief Finance Officer; and - (j) petty cash records are maintained in a form as determined by the Chief Finance Officer. - 9.2.9 The technical audit of building and engineering contracts shall be the responsibility of the relevant senior manager.
-The Chief Finance Officer shall ensure that the arrangements for financial control and financial audit of building and engineering contracts and property transactions comply with best practice.
+- 9.2.7 Official Orders must: - (a) be consecutively numbered; - (b) be in a form approved by the Chief Finance & Commercial Officer; - (c) state the Trust's terms and conditions of trade; and - (d) only be issued to, and used by, those duly authorised by the Chief Executive. - 9.2.8 Managers and budget holders must ensure that they comply fully with the guidance and limits specified by the Chief Finance & Commercial Officer and that: - (a) all contracts [other than for a simple purchase permitted within the Scheme of Delegation or delegated budget], leases, tenancy agreements and other commitments which may result in a liability are notified to the Chief Finance & Commercial Officer in advance of any commitment being made; - (b) Managers must have due regard to the Trust's Standards of Business Conduct and if a potential conflict of interest arises should refer the matter to the Chief Finance & Commercial Officer for advice.
+Declarations of Interest must be made in line with guidance in the Standing Orders (DN142) and Managing Conflicts of Interest (DN313); - (c) no requisition/order is placed for any item or items for which there is no budget provision unless authorised by the Chief Finance & Commercial Officer on behalf of the Chief Executive; - (d) all goods, services, or works are ordered on an official order except works and services executed in accordance with a contract and purchases from petty cash and those by the purchasing card; using the Purchasing Card Procedure; - (e) verbal orders must only be issued very exceptionally by an officer designated by the Chief Executive and only in cases of emergency or urgent necessity.
+These must be confirmed by an official order and clearly marked "Confirmation Order"; - (f) orders are not split or otherwise placed in a manner devised so as to avoid the financial thresholds: - (g) goods are not taken on trial or loan in circumstances that could commit the Trust to a future uncompetitive purchase and all trials or loans must be referred to the relevant Directorate manager, in accordance with local procedures; - (h) changes to the list of directors/officers authorised to certify invoices are notified to the Finance Department; - (i) purchases from petty cash are restricted in value and by type of purchase in accordance with instructions issued by the Chief Finance & Commercial Officer; and - (j) petty cash records are maintained in a form as determined by the Chief Finance & Commercial Officer.

+- (k) no requisition/order is raised unless it is possible to evidence compliance to the rules as set out in this document. - 9.2.9 The technical audit of building and engineering contracts shall be the responsibility of the relevant senior manager.
+The Chief Finance & Commercial Officer shall ensure that the arrangements for financial control and financial audit of building and engineering contracts and property transactions comply with best practice.